 What are Native Plants?

 What does it mean if a plant is native?
-At the simplest definition, native plants are plants that have evolved in a specific area.
-They have been growing there naturally for hundreds or thousands of years.
+In the simplest definition, native plants are plants that have evolved in a specific area.
+They have been growing there naturally for thousands of years.

 Other Plant Definitions to Know

 These are some of the plant definitions that were new to me as a newbie native plant enthusiast, so I want to make sure you are aware of them as well!

 1. What are Non-Native Plants?

 Non-native plants are those that are introduced to an area, typically by humans.
 They are often introduced intentionally, such as by importing an ornamental plant from another part of the world.
 But they can also be introduced unintentionally, such as seeds traveling on an animal’s fur.